-Mexican president Vicente Fox transferred power to Felipe Calderon in a midnight ceremony today ahead of massive protests against Calderon’s inauguration.
+Mexican President Vicente Fox transferred power to Felipe Calderon in a midnight ceremony today ahead of massive protests against Calderon’s inauguration.
 Opposition lawmakers are vowing to physically block Calderon from taking the constitutional oath before Congress.
 Supporters of presidential candidate Andres Manuel Lopez Obrador have accused Calderon of stealing July’s election.
 Lopez Obrador is planning to lead a major protest in Mexico City.
-Calderon’s inauguration comes as tensions remain high in the southern Mexican state of Oaxaca where the federal police are attempting to crush a popular uprising.
+Calderon’s inauguration comes as tensions remain high in the southern Mexican state of Oaxaca, where the federal police are attempting to crush a popular uprising.

 New details are emerging about the recommendations in the Iraq Study Group’s final report, due next week.
-The Washington Post reports the panel is to recommend withdrawing nearly all US combat units from Iraq by early 2008 — but leave thousands of troops to advise, train, and embed with Iraqi brigades.
-The proposal would leave the ultimate decision on withdrawal to US military commanders.
+The Washington Post reports the panel is to recommend withdrawing nearly all U.S. combat units from Iraq by early 2008 — but leave thousands of troops to advise, train and embed with Iraqi brigades.
+The proposal would leave the ultimate decision on withdrawal to U.S. military commanders.

 Demonstrators said three people were later wounded when Iraqi troops opened fire on their protest.

 In other Iraq news, the Iraqi government has announced it will prosecute journalists who fail to correct stories the Iraqi government decides are incorrect.
 Iraq’s Interior Ministry has established a new unit to monitor journalists and their news coverage.